 There are many types of wood fireplaces, but they can be organized into these four basic types:

 - Standard Open Hearth – This is the standard type of fireplace with a large opening to build a fire.
 It is connected to a chimney and flue, and there is usually a metal grate in the firebox to build the fire on.
 A screen is usually placed in front of the fire for added safety.

 - Enclosed – An enclosed fireplace is one that looks the same as the open hearth accept the entire front is enclosed.
 This helps it to burn wood more efficiently and makes it a little safer.

 - Wood Fireplace Insert – For people that have an open hearth fireplace, they can convert it with these inserts that turn them into enclosed fireplaces.

-- Wood Stove – These are typically installed in cabins or other wilderness type dwellings without utilities.
+- Wood Stove – Electric wood fireplace stoves are typically installed in cabins or other wilderness-type dwellings without utilities.
 They radiate heat when wood is burned inside and the top can be used for some basic cooking.

 What Are The Different Problems With Wood Fireplaces?

 There are several downsides to owning and using wood fireplaces, these are just the most common ones:

 - Safety – Between all of the flammable soot that builds up in the chimney, the random fiery logs and embers that can make their way into the home, and the possibility of smoke inhalation and carbon monoxide poisoning, there are plenty of safety concerns with wood fireplaces.
 When it comes to putting wood fireplaces in garages, you should never do it unless you have completely converted your garage to just another room in the house.
 Between the car in a garage and certain chemicals that can be stored in the garage, flammable fumes can fill the garage.
 Any flame present can end in a terrible fire that engulfs your entire garage and then spreads to the rest of your home.